Julia Brown-Bernstein

-I am a U.S. historian currently serving as the Marcellus Clay Postdoctoral Associate in the department of History at Yale University.
+I am a historian of the modern United States currently serving as the Marcellus Clay Postdoctoral Associate in the department of History at Yale University.
 At Yale, I am affiliated with the Center for the Study of Race, Indigeneity, and Transnational Migration and the Lamar Center for the Study of Frontiers and Borders.

 I received my doctorate at the University of Southern California in May 2024.
-My work focuses on the intersection of urbanization, human belonging, and economic restructuring in the United States from World War II to the present.
-Trained as an interdisciplinary scholar, my research is most concerned with how late global capitalism, and its attendant structural inequalities, reconfigured social relations, working class-cultures, and belonging throughout the Western Hemisphere.
+My work examines how late-stage global capitalism, and its attendant structural inequalities, reconfigured U.S. political economy and social relations from the early 1970s to the present.
 My scholarly interests evolved from a career in secondary education.
 Before pursuing my Ph.D., I was a public school teacher in the Northeast San Fernando Valley.
 I received my M.Ed. from UCLA and my Bachelor’s degree in History and Latin American Studies from Oberlin College.

-Born and raised in New York City, I currently live in New Haven with my partner and our dog, Orfeu.
+Born and raised in New York City, I currently live in New Haven with my husband, our son Caio, and our dog, Orfeu.

 Before pursuing my Ph.D., I earned my M.Ed. at the University of California, Los Angeles.
 I subsequently taught eighth-grade history for six years at Lakeview Charter Academy, a public charter school located in the Northeast San Fernando Valley.
 See below for more details on my teaching philosophy and background in secondary education.

-I am delighted to share a writing sample from the dissertation or speak in person about the project.
-I will defend my dissertation in April and graduate in May 2024.
+I am delighted to share a writing sample f or speak in person about the project.

 In 2021, I published an article based on the dissertation, “Under the Canopy: Finding Belonging at the San Fernando Swap Meet, 1976-2019,” in the Journal of American Ethnic History.
 In this article, I argue that the swap meet industry has served an unparalleled economic, social, and cultural function for immigrant populations in Greater Los Angeles.
 By centering the experiences of vendors, staff members, and musical performers, I point to the ways an semi-formal commercial space like the outdoor swap meet allows individuals to experience a sense of “withness” – connection, solidarity, and company—in a climate of social alienation and anomie.